8ta4/quest/DONTREADME.md

 - Structure each question as a multiple choice question, including yes/no options.

-- Ensure each question has a single answer in the text.
+- Ensure each question has an answer within the text.

 - Avoid terms exclusively used by the author or only defined within the specific text.